pivotal/docs-tas-adapter/install-prerequisites.md

 ----

+**NOTE**: v0.1 is a limited beta release, and is only available to invited users.
+If you are interested in testing this version, please reach out to emalm@vmware.com.

+Once you are invited to participate in the beta testing, you may use your Tanzu Network account to download [Application Service Adapter](https://network.tanzu.vmware.com/products/app-service-adapter/) and accept the EULA.

+This beta version relies on an experimental version of CF CLI.
+You should receive a CF CLI binary from our team.

 To install Application Service Adapter for Tanzu Application Platform, you need:

 * A container image registry, see [requirements here](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/0.3/tap-0-3/GUID-install-general.html#tanzu-network-and-container-image-registry-requirements-1).